MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/pull-requests.md

 When renaming or deleting files, there must be an issue associated with the PR.
 That issue must discuss the need to rename or delete the files.

-Avoid mixing content additions or change with file renames and deletes.
+Avoid mixing content additions or changes with file renames and deletes.
 Any file that's renamed or deleted must be added to the global redirection file.
 When possible, update any files that link to the renamed or deleted content, including any TOC files.